jsbueno/python-gegl/README.rst

 Python lithweight wrapper for using GEGL - Generic Graphics Library (http://www.gegl.org)

-Currently working for Python 2 -
+Currently working for Python 2 and Python3
-but it should work for Python3 with minimal modifications.

 ***********************
 Justificative